 People with ADHD have a higher risk of depression due to the stress it causes and the challenges they face.
-Up to 70 percent of all people with ADHD will experience symptoms of depression at some time.

 Sleeping difficulties, mood changes, and irritability are features of both ADHD and depression.

+This can make it difficult to identify the two conditions and to treat them properly.
 However, ADHD is normally a lifelong disorder, whereas depression can come and go.

-ADHD and depression in children and adults
+ADHD and depression in children

 ADHD can be challenging for children who are still developing emotionally, mentally, and physically, partly because they may not understand what is happening.